AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

     var role_num uint32
     var role rtctokenbuilder.Role

-    // Use RtcTokenBuilder to generate an RTC token func generateRtcToken(int_uid uint32, channelName string, role rtctokenbuilder.Role){
+    // Use RtcTokenBuilder to generate an RTC token. func generateRtcToken(int_uid uint32, channelName string, role rtctokenbuilder.Role){

         appID := "<Your App ID>"
         appCertificate := "<Your App Certificate>"
-        // Number of seconds after which the token expires
+        // Number of seconds after which the token expires.
-        // For demonstration purposes, set it to 40 so that you can easily observe the automatic token renew actions of the client expireTimeInSeconds := uint32(40)
+        // For demonstration purposes the expiry time is set to 40 seconds.
+This shows you the automatic token renew actions of the client. expireTimeInSeconds := uint32(40)
-        // Get current timestamp
+        // Get current timestamp.
         currentTimestamp := uint32(time.Now().UTC().Unix())
-        // Timestamp when the token expires
+        // Timestamp when the token expires.
         expireTimestamp := currentTimestamp + expireTimeInSeconds

         result, err := rtctokenbuilder.BuildTokenWithUID(appID, appCertificate, channelName, int_uid, role, expireTimestamp)